- S -

 R. Steckel).
 Comprehensive

-list of invention (in French) on the
+list of inventions (in French) on the

 Géomusée's